 By adopting the relational, experiential model, we avoid the problem of rules, or criteria, which become proxies for quality.
 Does anyone really believe that instruction and practice can teach someone about quality?
 Surely, aesthetics are derived from experiencing different types of writing and making a subjective judgement on quality.
 Traditional norms informing subjective judgement.

 It is true to say that some knowledge structures are transmitted and heavily reliant on objective norms but I would argue aesthetics are too heavily reliant on the subjective domain.
 Aesthetics do not float free from social norms equally we all have our opinions on issues of quality and aesthetics.

 Of course, the difference between instruction and practice, on the one hand, and guided discovery, on the other, is accentuated in the discourse of neo-traditionalism.
-In reality few, if anyone, advocates “aimless” unguided discovery.
+In reality, few, if anyone, advocates “aimless” unguided discovery.
 Teachers can only offer a rich palette from which students select the colours they wish to use to paint their own personal landscapes.
 The palette is structured but not fixed and students select the colours they wish to use they cannot (easily) create their own.

-Rules and practice creates banality not quality, worse, it can norm banality as the new tradition of quality.
+Rules and practice create banality not quality, worse, it can norm banality as the new tradition of quality.
 It can, as Dasiy Christodoulou points out, become a worthless proxy for quality.
 Experiencing quality and subjectively discovering its virtue is more likely to produce results than rules and practice.